Blogs

 Nonetheless, to some, walls can be seen as a source of imprisonment and division.
 They are often called things we need to break down and overcome.

-In the Christian life, walls are not only physical deterrent but also spiritual defense against attacks from the devil.
-So as spiritual walls of salvation and security are built through Christ our physical life must be protected by aligning it what the Bible say.
+In the Christian life, walls are not only a physical deterrent but also a spiritual defence against attacks from the devil.
+So as spiritual walls of salvation and security are built through Christ, our physical life must be protected by aligning it with what the Bible say.

-Critics on the other hand misinterpret Ezekiel 13:10 by using it as an excuse to support and justify their argument of tearing down of physical structure of walls whereas this is a spiritual statement warning false teachers and prophets – wall as a metaphor to say.
+Critics, on the other hand, misinterpret Ezekiel 13:10, using it as an excuse to support and justify their argument for tearing down the physical structure of walls, whereas this is a spiritual statement warning false teachers and prophets-“wall” as a metaphor to say.

 HAVING HOPE-OUR FAITH IS IN JESUS